synopse/SynPDF/README.md

 SynPDF
 ======

-Synopse PDF engine is a fully featured *Open Source* PDF document creation library for Delphi and FPC, embedded in one unit.
+Synopse PDF engine is a fully featured *Open Source* PDF document creation library for Delphi, embedded in one unit.

 It's used e.g. in our [*mORMot* framework](https://github.com/synopse/mORMot), for creating PDF files from generated reports.
 But you can use it stand-alone, without our main ORM/SOA framework.

 If you download the whole *mORMot* source code, you do not need this separate package: ensure you get rid of any existing separated *SynPDF* installation, and use the PDF units as available in the main *mORMot* trunk.
-This *SynPDF* distribution/GitHub account targets only people needing PDF writing, without other *mORMot* features, under Delphi (some files may be missing for FPC).
+This *SynPDF* distribution/GitHub account targets only people needing PDF writing, without other *mORMot* features, under Delphi.

 If you plan using any part of the framework (e.g. *SynLog*, *SynDB* or the *ORM*/*SOA*), don't use this repository, but use the main [*mORMot* framework](https://github.com/synopse/mORMot).
 Having the two repositories on the same environement may be a source of unexpected version conflict.
 Just use and trust the main *mORMot* repository, which will be updated much more often.